NSS-Day-Cohort-66/server-side-python-curriculum/book-3-django/chapters/HR_REGISTER.md

 ## Starting the Server in Debug Mode

 Use the `Shift+Alt+D` keyboard shortcut to start your new API server in debug mode.
-When you do, you will see a new terminal window appear at the bottom of VS Code that looks like this once the API is started.
+When you do, you will see a new terminal window appear at the bottom of VS Code that looks similar to this once the API is started.

 <img src="./images/hr-server-debug-startup.png" alt="Image of API running in debug mode in Visual Studio Code" width="800px" />